BolunDai0216/FR3Env/README.md

 ## Simulate Images From Calibrated Cameras

 Cameras can be simulated and placed at various places in the environment.
-This environemtn provides two useful functions to make this task easiers.
+Our simulator provides two useful functions to make this task easiers.
 The first function converts the camera intrinsic paramters as found using ROS or OpenCV calibration procedure to a pybullet projection matrix and the other constructs the view matrix given the `[R|t]` paris:

 ``` python
 from FR3Env.utils import render_utils